usnistgov/OSCAL/json/README.md

 # OSCAL XML to JSON Converters

-The OSCAL project provides Extensible Stylesheet Language Transformation (XSLT) templates based on [XSLT 3.0](https://www.w3.org/TR/xslt-30/) and [XPath 3.1](https://www.w3.org/TR/xpath-31/) for the following [OSCAL models](https://pages.nist.gov/OSCAL/docs/):
+The OSCAL project provides Extensible Stylesheet Language Transformation (XSLT) templates based on [XSLT 3.0](https://www.w3.org/TR/xslt-30/) and [XPath 3.1](https://www.w3.org/TR/xpath-31/) for the following [OSCAL models](https://pages.nist.gov/OSCAL/documentation/schema/):

 - [Catalog XML-to-JSON](convert/oscal_catalog_xml-to-json-converter.xsl): Supports the conversion of OSCAL XML-based control catalogs to the OSCAL JSON catalog format.
 - [Profile XML-to-JSON](convert/oscal_profile_xml-to-json-converter.xsl): Supports the conversion of OSCAL XML-based control baselines to the OSCAL JSON profile format.
 - [System Security Plan (SSP) XML-to-JSON](convert/oscal_ssp_xml-to-json-converter.xsl): (Experimental) Supports the conversion of OSCAL XML-based SSPs to the OSCAL JSON SSP format.
+- Other experimental formats, as applicable.

 **IMPORTANT** : XSLT 3.0 and XPath 3.1 are only required when using the NIST provided tools for converting OSCAL content between JSON and XML.
 Any version of XSLT or XPath may be used when transforming or querying OSCAL files for other reasons.
 These newer versions of XSLT and XPath offer more robust capabilities, that are needed to support the OSCAL converters.